scania/corporate-ui/readme.md

 In this repository we're developing the next generation components for Corporate UI.
 We're improving a lot of our findings that we've done implementing the current production version of the library: https://github.com/scania/corporate-ui

-## Stencil
+## About Stencil JS

-The main change in the technology stack is that we've changing from Google Polyer to Stencil JS for creating Custom Elements.
+The main change in the technology stack is that we've changing from Google Polymer to Stencil JS for creating Custom Elements.

 Stencil is a compiler for building fast web apps using Custom Elements (aka Web Components).